This part of an estate plan can help parents care for children with disabilities.

 The trust is then managed by a trustee, who is responsible for the assets.
 The trustee distributes funds according to the terms set by the grantor (in the founding trust document) and if the trustee is also the beneficiary’s caretaker, they will have the right to make purchases or payments with the trust funds.

 Just about anyone can serve as a trustee but special needs trusts require caution to ensure the trustee doesn’t use trust money in a way that disqualifies the beneficiary from receiving government benefits.
-You can also hire a professional trustee, like an attorney or a special needs planner.
+You can also hire a professional trustee, like an attorney or a special needs planner, who has a fiduciary responsibility.

 Related article: How to get life insurance for someone for someone with disabilities